 - Fill up to 1/2 inch of the top with boiling water

-- Use a butterknife, or the handle of a spoon, to carefully move around the edge of the jar.
+Remove the Bubbles: Use a butter knife, or the handle of a spoon, to carefully move around the edge of the jar.
 This moves the tomatoes around, ensuring any air bubbles are released.

 - When the water in the canning pot is boiling, carefully add the jars one by one (or in a rack, if you have one).
 Ensure they are covered with at least 1 inch of water, and keep the boiling going!